H-SG/aoc_2021_rust/README.md

 Nothing too surprising here, but I did get a chance to use recursion!
 I initially planned to use a 2d array map, but it was easier to just keep track of the seafloor width and use offsets as needed.
 I do like the filters I build into the index offsets to make sure we are always in valid bounds.

 Did I mention I used recursion?

+### Day 10
+What can I say about my first solution...
+You can go and look it up in the commit history, but suffice to say it was very ugly.
+I made the logic for finding pairs overly complex based on flawed reasoning from my side.
+It got the right answer, but at what cost.
+I had in my mind the idea when I started to have a list from which items got dynamically popped, why I didn't do that the first time around is a mystery to me.